posthtml/posthtml-components/docs-src/md/introduction.md

 </div>
 ```

-If you don't add the props in `<script props>` inside your component, all props will be added as attributes to the first node of your component or to the node with attribute `attributes`.
-More details on this in the next section.

-So in the `<script props>` you have access to passed props via object `props`, and you can add any logic you need inside it.
+In the `<script props>` you have access to passed props via object `props`, and you can add any logic you need inside it.

 Create the component: